warpstreamlabs/bento/website/cookbooks/enrichments.md

 ---
 slug: enrichments
 title: Enrichment Workflows
-description: How to configure Benthos to process a workflow of enrichment services.
+description: How to configure Bento to process a workflow of enrichment services.
 ---

 This cookbook demonstrates how to enrich a stream of JSON documents with HTTP services.
 This method also works with [AWS Lambda functions][processor.lambda], [subprocesses][processor.subprocess], etc.